4d/docs/docs/FormObjects/checkbox_overview.md

 ### Flat

-The Flat check box style is a minimalist appearance.
+The Flat check box button style is a minimalist appearance.
 The Flat style's graphic nature is particularly useful for forms that will be printed.

 ![](assets/en/FormObjects/checkbox_flat.png)